anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

     * existing profiles from earlier releases that are incorporated for backward compatibility reasons in release N
  2. Cloud infrastructure profiles from releases N-1 and N-2 that are deployed only because of backwards compatibility, these profiles are not part of CNTT release N definition.

-**Notice:** a profile defined in previous releases that is modified in release N is considered to be a new profile
+**Note:** a profile defined in previous releases that is modified in release N is considered to be a new profile

 Different profile categories described above are presented in Figure 4-5.
 In this example profiles that are part of CNTT release N consist of two new profiles (yellow), one profile that is originally defined in release N-1 (green) and one defined in release N-2 (blue).
 Profiles that were defined in earlier releases but are also supported in release N will be referred to by several names.
 Existing workloads continue using the profile names from previous releases.
 New workloads will use release N naming.